 Smartphone batteries, laptop chargers, house appliances and the packaging and labelling of these products.
 Where should one start?
 What Thermal Transfer Ribbon should we choose for applications within the electronics industry?

 EU labelling requirements such as UL marks or The Restriction of Hazardous Substances Directive (RoHS) for electronics such as household appliances, toys and medical devices are strict and regularly updated.
-When it comes to product safety standards, labelling and markings contain the variable information needed for traceability like serial numbers, hazardous materials or energy requirements.
+When it comes to product safety standards, energy labels and markings contain the variable information needed for traceability like serial numbers, hazardous materials or energy requirements.
 Such labelling needs to withstand harsh production environments like heat and exposure to different substances and needs to remain readable throughout the product’s life.

 As the assembly, logistics and use after-purchase all pose specific challenges to the print, highly durable variable print that always reads and scans is fundamental.
 All this, to set today’s businesses up for success and enable them to secure compliant labelling.